datacoves/docs/docs/reference/admin-menu/secrets.md

 ### Secrets store

-Secrets could be stored on encrypted on Datacoves own data stores, or use a third party service, such as Amazon Secrets Manager, among others.
+Secrets could be stored encrypted on the Datacoves database, or use a third party service, such as Amazon Secrets Manager, among others.